 North West has several cultural villages that entertain and attract visitors.
 A number of excellent game reserves have been established, including the Pilanesberg National Park.

-- The historic route of Mahikeng includes an South African/ Anglo-Boer War siege site, the Molema House where Sol Plaatje lived while writing his Mafikeng Diary, and the Mahikeng Museum. - The Groot Marico region is known as mampoer country and visitors can explore the Mampoer Route.
-The Kortkloof Cultural Village is dedicated to the Tswana people. - Ottosdal is the only place in South Africa where the unique "wonderstone", or pyrophyllite, is found and mined. - The Ottosdal Night Race is organised in conjunction with the Diamond Marathon Club.
-The event consists of 42,2km, 21,1-km,10-km races and a 5-km fun run. - San rock engravings, Stone Age implements and structures are found on farms such as Witpoort, Gestoptefontein, Driekuil and Korannafontein.
+- The historic route of Mahikeng includes an South African/Anglo-Boer War siege site, the Molema House where Sol Plaatje lived while writing his Mafikeng Diary, and the Mahikeng Museum. - The Groot Marico region is known as mampoer country and visitors can explore the Mampoer Route.
+The Kortkloof Cultural Village is dedicated to the Tswana people. - Ottosdal is the only place in South Africa where the unique "wonderstone" or pyrophyllite, is found and mined. - San rock engravings, Stone Age implements and structures are found on farms such as Witpoort, Gestoptefontein, Driekuil and Korannafontein.